-Often, when we think of B2B inside sales reps or business development specialists, we picture the daily exercise of cold calling into new markets or territories.
+Often, when we think of B2B inside sales reps or business development representative, we picture the daily exercise of cold calling into new markets or territories.
 While cold calling is a valuable activity, it’s equally important for B2B companies to apply resources to “warm calling.”

 Cold calling versus warm calling

 What’s the difference between cold calling and warm calling?